kneron/document_center/docs/manual_520.md

 #### 3.6.1 Steps

-**Step 1:** Follow the [part 3.3 Simulator and Emulator](#33-simulator-and-emulator), it will generate the result of emulator for multiply images, and the result folder path is `/data1/emulator`.
-In this folder,  the original image, the preprocess image txt file and the final output of the model are classified in different folder.
+**Step 1:** Follow the [part 3.3 Simulator and Emulator](#33-simulator-and-emulator), it will generate the result of the emulator for multiply images, and the result folder path is `/data1/emulator`.
+In this folder,  the original image, the preprocess image txt file and the final output of the model are classified in different folders.

 **Step 2:** Fill the anchor and class name information.
 Go to the folder path `/workspace/scripts/utils/yolo/kerasyolo3/model_data`, fill the `anchor.txt` and `classes.txt` based on the information of your model.